mdashikalikhan/myerp/README.md

 # myerp
 A basic ERP for a starter business.
 This application requires mysql and REDIS to run.
 You can use both external or docker image.
-All paramters are configured by arguments.
+All necessary properties are parameterized.

 ##### Docker connect with external local mysql DB.
 Name: mydb, user/password: root